Baad (practice)

 Baad is a method of settlement and compensation whereby a female from a criminal's family is given to the victim's family as a servant or a bride.
 It is still practiced in certain areas of Afghanistan and Pakistan, mainly among the Kochis.
 Although baad is illegal under Afghan law, many of the victims do not know their rights, and still more are prevented from exercising them.

 Description

 After a person commits a serious crime, a council of elders called jirga decides the punishment.
 The punishment for a smaller crime is a fine in the form of money or livestock.
 Standard penalty for a crime such as murder is for the offender's family to give a woman or girl to the victim's family.
 In theory, the woman or girl is given in forced marriage to a male in the victim's family.
-In practice, the woman or girl given in baad becomes an equal member of the new family and as a domestic worker.
 Baad sometimes leads to domestic violence.

-The practice of baad has no Islamic basis.
-It is rather considered un-Islamic and illegal.
+The practice of baad has no Islamic basis, but is instead considered un-Islamic and is illegal.
 As per the Hadith, "A non-virgin woman may not be married without her command, and a virgin may not be married without her permission; and it is permission enough for her to remain silent (because of her natural shyness)."
 [Al-Bukhari:6455, Muslim & Others].